r0b0t03000/BSM-Option-Pricing-Calculator/README.md

 ## Limitations
 - Program supports only European plain vanilla call and put options.
-- Program assumes constant volatility and interest rates, assumptipn which is often violated in real-world market dynamics.
+- Program assumes constant volatility and interest rates, assumption which is often violated in real-world market dynamics.
 - GARCH implementation is fixed to a (1,1) specification.